YeahOMA/omaBackdoor/README.md

 Paylod results are sent in an embed that looks like this: https://cdn.discordapp.com/attachments/844288392903917598/866835852743540766/Untitled_design_1.png

-omaBackdoor v0.2 only uses 1 dependency which is Google GSON.
+omaBackdoor v0.2 only uses 1 dependency which is Google GSON, you will also need a IPInfo API key (Free).

 I will not help you compile or implement this into your software.
 I am not responsible for any illegal usage of this PoC.